celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/stability/adding_stable_assets.md

 ### Oracle report

 Before fully activating `cX`, it is required to have at least one oracle report.
-This is required by there Reserve contract in [this line](https://github.com/celo-org/celo-monorepo/blob/9b43d07b35c9d50389f5f2f53ddfa0c21f16d0f2/packages/protocol/contracts/stability/Reserve.sol#L223).
-After reporting is worth double checking that the buckets sizes on `StableTokenX` are consistent with values reported and it is a good opportunity to test the oracle set up in production with no funds as risk, as the contracts involved are still frozen.
+This is required by the Reserve contract in [this line](https://github.com/celo-org/celo-monorepo/blob/9b43d07b35c9d50389f5f2f53ddfa0c21f16d0f2/packages/protocol/contracts/stability/Reserve.sol#L223).
+After reporting, it is worth double checking that the buckets sizes on `StableTokenX` are consistent with values reported and it is a good opportunity to test the oracle set up in production with no funds at risk, as the contracts involved are still frozen.

 ### Full activation